dotnet/csharplang/proposals/dictionary-expressions.md

 BBB(["mads": 21, .. ldm]);
 ```

-When the destination is an IEnumerable, we tend to think we're producing a sequence (so "mads" could show up twice).
+When the destination is an `IEnumerable<T>`, we tend to think we're producing a sequence (so "mads" could show up twice).
 However, the use of the `k:v` syntax more strongly indicates production of a dictionary-value.

 What should we do here when targeting `IEnumerable<...>` *and* using `k:v` elements?
 Produce an ordered sequence, with possibly duplicated values?
 Or produce an unordered dictionary, with unique keys?